Skip to main content

 Both statements originate in Torah (Deuteronomy 25:4; Leviticus 19:13; Deuteronomy 24:14–15).
 They address justice and fairness, not vocational entitlement to spiritual mediation.

 Jesus uses the phrase in Luke 10:7 within a hospitality context, not an employment contract.
-People who receive the gospel trust them to bring them into their homes supplying their necessitates.
+People who receive the gospel, trust them to bring them into their homes supplying their necessitates.
 He is not teaching them a vocation but reliance on him.
-They do not pass an offering plate to collect money to support them as they go.

 Vocation leads to comfort in this world and this is opposite to what Jesus is teaching.
 He himself chose not from the theological educated ranks, Paul being an exception, but mostly fishermen and tax collectors.
 This becomes a principle of whom God calls, what the world deems unwise and weak so to confound the wise and strong (1 Corinthians 1:26-31).

 Jesus gives gifts to men and gifts are not given based on education but through revelation and wisdom in knowing Jesus.
-Hopefully this is the main theme of any vocational training.
+Hopefully, seeking truth and not living to traditions is the main theme of any vocational training.

 IX.
 The Early Church: Shared Life Under Persecution